kavuong/react-material-ui-tutorial/README.md

 ## Tutorial Breakdown

 There are three stages to the code tutorial, each placed in its own Git branch.

-* step-1-introduction-layout: layout of Introduction section
+- step-1-introduction-layout: layout of Introduction section
-  * Skill Focus: MaterialUI Intro
+  - Skill Focus: MaterialUI Intro
-* step-2-organization-layout: layout of Organizations section
+- step-2-organization-layout: layout of Organizations section
-  * Skill Focus: Refactoring Code Using Reusable Components
+  - Skill Focus: Refactoring Code Using Reusable Components
+- step-2.5-styling: finalizing styling of the UI
+  - Not explicitly covered in the presentation
-* step-3-editing-states: adding editing states to edit buttons
+- step-3-editing-states: adding editing states to edit buttons
-  * Skill Focus: State Management in React
+  - Skill Focus: State Management in React

 ## Startup

 `npm install && npm start` will run your React app, on port 2000.

 This workshop has been presented at:

-* Spectra 4.0
+- Spectra 4.0 (Sat, August 8, 2020)
+- Hack For The People (Fri, August 21, 2020)